tutara/tutara-syntax/docs/control-flow.md

 There are three types of looping control flows: loop, while and for.
 Loops can be stopped prematurely by adding a break statement in the flow.

-The loop statement is a way of cleanly stating a `while (true)` loop.
+The loop statement is a syntactic sugar for a `while (true)` loop.
 In a loop statement you can add a set of statements to be executed.
-This loop will go on infinitely unless a break condition is added in the flow.
+This loop will go on infinitely unless a break condition is hit in the flow.

 The while loop takes an expression to be evaluated to a true or false condition an will execute the statements inside the body.
 As long as the condition in the while expression evaluates to true the loop will go on unless a break condition inside the loop is met.

-Lastly the for loop can perform a set of statements based on an expressing with the addition of adding an index within the loop to acces.
+Lastly the for loop can perform a set of statements based on an expressing with the addition of adding an index within the loop to access.

 __EBNF Notation__
 ```ebnf